 Special Pricing Agreements (SPAs)

-These are a common vendor rebate program in many industry sectors, where the vendor gives a special product discount for verified sales to an ultra-competitive event where in-stock discounts can’t secure the order.
+These are common vendor rebate programs in many industry sectors, where the vendor gives a special product discount for verified sales to an ultra-competitive event where in-stock discounts can’t secure the order.

 SPAs are commonly used in B2B engagements where a supplier may offer special pricing to a particular customer in exchange for a long-term commitment or a guaranteed volume of business.
 They can provide a level of predictability and stability in channel pricing for both the supplier and the customer, helping establish a mutually beneficial relationship.